-Fossil hunters in Ethiopia have unearthed an ancient
+Fossil hunters in Ethiopia in 2006 unearthed an ancient

-skull which they say could be a "missing link" between Homo
+skull which they said could be a 'missing link' between Homo ergaster

-The cranium was found in two pieces and is believed by its
+The cranium was found in two pieces and was believed by

 zebras, elephants, antelopes, cats, and rodents were also found at